32nd Infantry Division (United States): Casualties and refitting

 U. S. Air Force historian Stanley Falk wrote, "The Papuan campaign was one of the costliest Allied victories of the Pacific war in terms of casualties per troops committed."
 Of the 9,825 men of the 32nd Division who entered combat, the division suffered 2,520 battle casualties, including 586 killed in action.
 More telling was the huge number who were casualties due to illness: 7,125 (66%, with 2,952 requiring hospitalization), and 100 more died from other causes.
 The total casualty count of 9,956 exceeded the division's entire battle strength.

 The Ghost Mountain Boys of the 2/126th were especially hard hit.
 When Buna was taken they finished the fight with only six officers and 126 troops standing out of the 900 plus who had started out from Kapa Kapa.
 The extremely difficult 210 km march by the U.S. 2/126th from Kapa Kapa to Jaure and the brutal combat at Buna-Gona taught the Allied armies important lessons that they applied throughout the Pacific Theater and remainder of the war in the Pacific.

-Refitting and retraining
+Refit and retrained in Australia

 After the 32nd Division wrapped up operations at Buna, the men were slowly transported to Australia for rest, rehabilitation and training.
 The first units arrived in Brisbane, Australia on 1 March 1943.
 The complete move took several weeks because of the limited number of planes available to transport the troops over the Owen Stanley Mountains and the few ships available to get the men from Port Moresby to Australia.
 The last units arrived in April.
 Upon arrival, some men spent a few days camped near Brisbane and went into town to get drunk.
 The division then returned to Camp Cable where it had been stationed before it left for New Guinea.